 Hi, we're Hunter and Sarah, a husband-and-wife, luxury wedding photography team.
 We’re also educators, helping other photographers build profitable and sustainable photography businesses.

 Should professional photographers have business cards?
+Is it necessary to have business cards for photographers?
 It seems like an obvious answer at first: small business owners should always carry business cards around with them, right?
 Well, as you read this blog and learn from our experience you might find out that the answer isn’t so simple.

-The past few weeks Sarah and I have been doing some re-organizing at home, and as we sorted through old boxes and cabinets, we discovered ten BOXES of old business cards, almost half of which hadn’t even been opened.
+The past few weeks Sarah and I have been doing some re-organizing at home.
+As we sorted through old boxes and cabinets, we discovered ten BOXES of old business cards.
+Almost half of them hadn’t even been opened!
 By our best guess, we recycled almost 2,500 old business cards this week, and it’s gotten us thinking.

-Now we know that each photographer and each business is totally unique, so there likely isn’t a one-sized-fits-all approach.
+Now, we know that each photographer and each business is totally unique.
+So there likely isn’t a one-size-fits-all approach.
 But we want photographers to spend their hard-earned cash on things helping them advance their business, and not just doing what they believe is expected of them.
 So in the interest of fairness, we’re going to present both sides of the argument, and let you decide whether or not business cards are right for your photography business.
+After all, only you can answer whether or not you need business cards for photographers!

 As photographers, showing off great imagery is one of the most important parts of your outreach strategy.
-That’s why it’s our very first piece of advice to new photographers.
+That’s why a strong portfolio is always our very first piece of advice to new photographers.
 You can be incredibly likable, have great business systems, and the most professional camera gear on the market, but if you can’t demonstrate good imagery, no one will hire you.
-A business card is an opportunity to give someone a small piece of your portfolio that they can hold in their hand.
+A business card for photographers is an opportunity to give someone a small piece of your portfolio that they can hold in their hand.
 Don’t underestimate the power of printed images in an increasingly digital world!

 Although making a business card doesn’t take more than a few minutes and cost only a few cents each, they still establish some small level of credibility.
-Especially for newer photographers who don’t have tons of client reviews or a robust portfolio and website to back them up, just handing out a business card can change the way your prospective client thinks about you.
+Especially for newer photographers who don’t have tons of client reviews or a robust portfolio and website to back them up, just handing out a business card can change the way your prospective client or that other wedding vendor thinks about you.

 As printing companies are quick to point out, there are plenty of opportunities to distinguish your card.
 You can make them ultra-thick, or print them with reflective ink.
 You can make them square, or triangular, or engrave your information into an especially thick cardstock.
-We’ve even been handed business cards printed on cloth or wood.
-Although expensive, if you’re in a market where standing out during in-person interaction is important, it may be worth the extra investment.
+Business cards can even be printed on wood or cloth!.
+Although expensive, if you’re in a market where standing out during in-person networking is important, it may be worth the extra investment.
+Just be careful giving out a $2 business card to everyone you meet!
+That can add up quickly.

+One reason why business cards for photographers specifically can be controversial is because of your imagery.
 As a photographer, your style will likely change and develop over time, especially during your early formative years as a professional.
 And even if you’ve been in business for years and you feel like your style has reached a stable point, you will hopefully take better and better images every time you shoot.
 You should always be improving, which means your “best image” from February might make you cringe by October.
 Even if you opt to have no image on your card (a strange choice for a photographer) there’s always the chance that you’ll re-brand or update your logo or contact information, making yet another box of business cards obsolete.
+That’s why Sarah and I ended up throwing away so many business cards recently!

-It always seems like people ask us for our business card at the precise moment when we don’t have any on us.
-We’ve stashed them in our camera bags, in both of our vehicles, in Sarah’s purse and in my backpack, and I even keep a couple in my wallet.
-Yet we always seem to get asked when there are none to be found, and the only thing worse than spending lots of money on business cards is spending lots of money on ones you never use.
+It always seemed like people would ask us for our business card at the precise moment when we didn’t have any on us.
+We stashed them in our camera bags, in both of our vehicles, in Sarah’s purse and in my backpack, and I even kept a couple in my wallet.
+Yet we always got asked when there were none to be found.
+The only thing worse than spending lots of money on business cards for your photography business… is spending lots of money on business cards you never use!

 We know photographers who swear that Instagram is the new business card.
 It has not just one, but a constant stream of their best images, and a convenient way to get in touch with them.
-If your target audience is tech-savvy and already using Instagram or Facebook (like the vast majority of people in the developed world are), then this may be an easy alternative.
+If your target audience is tech-savvy and already using Instagram or Facebook, then this may be an easy alternative.
+This is the tactic Sarah and I have taken, and haven’t ordered new business cards since mid-2019!
+And oftentimes, we tell our students to do the same, and put that money to better use.

 —